Frustrated player

 Testimonials

-Tiffany - Synchronized and Singles Figure skater
+Kristina - Singles Figure skater

 "One of the most powerful things that I took away from my coaching with Shannon was the use of Imagery, how I can use it to prepare for challenging situations.
 When I practice with Imagery ahead of time, I realize that I have been there before and I’ve planned for this situation.
 As a result, I feel more in control and confident of my abilities.
 I now use Imagery to